-Belmont County is the center of Eastern Ohio, sharing development in the Ohio River Valley with Pennsylvania and West Virginia.
-Situated in the Buckeye State’s Appalachian foothills, it is a key region of Ohio’s economic development.
+Belmont County is in the heart of the Utica and Marcellus Shale.
 Built on abundant natural resources plus a strong workforce, industry and manufacturing, education and entrepreneurship continue to grow in asset-based development.
-Belmont County’s historically valuable geography makes this Ohio Gateway to the West a diverse and rich business, social, and cultural hub bordering Southeastern and Northeastern Ohio.
+Belmont County’s historically valuable geography makes a diverse and rich business, social, and cultural hub bordering Southeastern and Northeastern Ohio.